philippedugre/ncursesProjects/README.md

 # ncursesProjects
-Random little games to lear ncurses and vi
+Random little games to learn ncurses and vi